Jet Set Radio

 - 0 % negative mentions

 The humor in the game is widely praised for its charm and over-the-top exaggeration, particularly in its portrayal of characters and situations, such as the absurd reactions of the police to graffiti.
-Players appreciate the witty dialogue, funny storylines, and the quirky art style, which contribute to an overall lighthearted and entertaining experience.
-The game's humor, often reminiscent of "Family Guy" moments, is complemented by a catchy soundtrack, making it a delightful choice for fans of comedic gaming.
+Players appreciate the witty dialogue, quirky storylines, and the comedic elements woven throughout the gameplay, making it a fun and engaging experience.
+Overall, the game's humor, complemented by a vibrant art style and catchy soundtrack, contributes significantly to its appeal.

 “The humor in this game is top notch, the dialogue is hilarious and quirky.”